-Herbert Smith Freehills are one of the UK’s leading law firms, with an application process befitting such a firm.
-Preparation is vital, and this article is designed to give you tips on how to do just that.
+Herbert Smith Freehills is one of the UK’s leading law firms, with an application process befitting such a firm.
+Preparation is vital, and this page is designed to give you tips on how to do just that.
 We will focus on the recruitment process for the graduate training contract and the vacation scheme as they are the most comprehensive.
-Experienced hire applicants will also find this article useful.
+Experienced hire applicants will also find this page useful.

 Herbert Smith Freehills have provided some tips for the application form:

 Gain more tips like this with our JobTestPrep guide to law firm application forms.

 Everyone who submits an application form to Herbert Smith Freehills is invited to take an online Situational Judgement Test.
 You need to pass the SJT in order to take the other two tests.
 All the tests in the recruitment process are provided by SHL one of the largest providers of psychometric tests.
 JobTestPrep have created a set of practice tests based on SHL methodology along with answers and feedback, to really help you understand what you need to do to get a good score in the test.

 A Situational Judgement Test (SJT) is designed to test your response to scenarios you may come up against in your day to day life.
 In asking you to sit this test, Herbert Smith Freehills is looking for your approach to situations in the workplace.
 It has been said that you cannot prepare for a test such as this which measures your responses, but it has been shown that practicing these tests can help you understand your reactions and improve your scores when you sit the test.
 JobTestPrep's situational judgement test practice pack is designed to help you prepare for this test.